BloodHoundAD/SharpHound2/README.md

 * **SecureLdap** - Connect to AD using Secure LDAP instead of regular LDAP.
 Will connect to port 636 by default.
 * **IgnoreLdapCert** - Ignores LDAP SSL certificate.
 Use if there's a self-signed certificate for example
 * **LDAPUser** - Username to connect to LDAP with.
 Requires the LDAPPassword parameter as well (Default: null)
-* **LDAPassword** - Password for the user to connect to LDAP with.
+* **LDAPPass** - Password for the user to connect to LDAP with.
 Requires the LDAPUser parameter as well (Default: null)
 * **DisableKerbSigning** - Disables LDAP encryption.
 Not recommended.

 ### Performance Options